Amayannoor

 Amayannoor is a village in Kottayam district in the Indian state of Kerala.
 Administratively, it falls under Ayarkkunnam panchayath.
 It is located about 1.7 km from Ayarkkunnam, 4.6 km from Manarcaud and 8.1 km from Kidangoor.

+Amayannoor is home to several prominent churches such as Kazhunnuvalam St. Thomas Orthodox Church, Karattukunnel St. Mary's Orthodox Church, Vadakkanmannoor St. Thomas Orthodox Church, St. Gregorios Orthodox Chapel under the Diocese of Kottayam of the Malankara Orthodox Church.

+Nearby to Amayannoor is the famous Thoothootty Mor Gregorian Retreat Centre under the Jacobite Syrian Church and Thoothootty St. Gregorios Orthodox Chapel (Under Amayannoor St. Mary's Orthodox Church).

 Etymology

 Etymologically, the name Amayannoor derived from 'Abhimanyupuram' which literally means the land of Abhimanyu, son of Arjuna.

 Legend

 According to the legends, Pandavas came here during their twelve years of exile and Abhimanyu consecrated a Shivalinga idol there.
 After a long time, a Pulaya woman who came to collect wood found a Lingam.
 Thekkumkur raja acknowledged by this construed a shrine for Lord Shiva there.